-In outcome based reporting, student progress will be reported following the RCS developed rubric based on the Saskatchewan Ministry of Education's 4 Point Rubric:
+In outcome based reporting, student progress will be reported using the following RCS developed rubric based on the Saskatchewan Ministry of Education's 4 Point Rubric:

-Assessment of Achievement 1 2 3 4 Beginning (BE) Approaching (AP) Meeting (ME) Exemplary (EX) Evidence indicates initial understanding, demonstration, or application of the outcome.
-Learner is unable to complete the task independently and may need substantial teacher or educational assistant support or help to demonstrate understanding.
+ASSESSMENT OF ACHIEVEMENT 1 2 3 4 BEGINNING (BE) APPROACHING (AP) MEETING (ME) EXEMPLARY (EX) Evidence indicates initial understanding, demonstration, or application of the outcome.
+Learner is unable to complete task independently and may need substantial teacher or educational assistant support or help to demonstrate understanding.
 Evidence indicates progression towards understanding, demonstration, or application of the outcome.
 Learner can do parts of an assignment independently, but teacher and EA support is required to complete assignments.
 Work contains frequent errors.
 Learner is just beginning to understand the topic or use the skill.
 There is some evidence of grade level learning.
 Evidence indicates understanding, demonstration or application of the outcome.
 Learner can complete grade level work independently.
 Learner demonstrates a good understanding of the topic or ability to utilize the skill.
 There is evidence that the learning outcome has been met.
-Evidence indicates indepth understanding, demonstration, or application of the outcome.
-Learner is able to work independently.
-There is evidence that the learner is engaged in higher level analysis and problem solving.
+Evidence indicates in- depth understanding, demonstration, or application of the outcome.
+Learner is able to work independently There is evidence that the learner is engaged in higher level analysis and problem solving.
 The learner may apply knowledge to new situations or from different perspectives.